Phone consultation: Free of charge (up to 20 minutes)

 A Note on How I Work

-Unlike most psychologists, I prefer to work on a “flexible contract” basis.
+Unlike many therapists, I prefer to work on a “flexible contract” basis.
 This does not mean that you are in any way obligated to attend some number of sessions; you can quit therapy at any time.
 Rather, this serves as my promise to you that I will not encourage you to stay in therapy indefinitely.
 The goal of therapy is to no longer need therapy.

 I prefer this approach, not only because it’s evidence-based, but because I acknowledge the considerable investment you’re making to improve your mental health and wellbeing.
 Psychotherapy can get very expensive, very quickly.
 So, if you’re looking for a time-limited, solutions-focused approach, I am happy to provide that.
 I encourage you to consider psychotherapy as a short-term investment that will result in long-term benefits.
 [It’s also important to acknowledge that some people need or desire ongoing, long-term support, and I am also able to provide those services, as needed.]